Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

 is proper.
-Therefore the category $X_{g,k}$ is a proper \'etale Lie groupoid as described in \cite{Mj,MM}.
+Therefore the category $X_{g,m}$ is a proper \'etale Lie groupoid as described in \cite{Mj,MM}.
 Finally, we have a natural homeomorphism

-between the orbit space $|X_{g,k}|$ of $X_{g,k}$, obtained by identifying two objects if they are connected by a morphism, and the set $\ov{\mathcal N}_{g,k}$.
-Hence the pair $(X_{g,k},\beta)$ defines a holomorphic orbifold structure on the connected component $\overline{\mathcal N}_{g,k}$.
-Different choices of finite collections $(\cf_i)$ as introduced above define equivalent orbifold structures.
+between the orbit space $|X_{g,m}|$ of $X_{g,m}$, obtained by identifying two objects if they are connected by a morphism, and the set $\ov{\mathcal N}_{g,m}$.
+Hence the pair $(X_{g,m},\beta)$ defines a holomorphic orbifold structure on the connected component $\overline{\mathcal N}_{g,m}$.
+Different choices of finite collections $(\cg_i)$ as introduced above define equivalent orbifold structures.
 For a proof we refer to \cite{Mj} or \cite{MM}.
-An orbifold is a second countable paracompact space equipped with an equivalence class of orbifold structures. \begin{remark} Let us also note that by a slight modification one obtains a natural orbifold structure on the space $\overline{\mathcal M}$ of equivalence classes of stable noded Riemann surfaces with ordered marked points.
+An orbifold is a paracompact Hausdorff space equipped with an equivalence class of orbifold structures. \begin{remark} Let us also note that by a slight modification one obtains a natural orbifold structure on the space $\overline{\mathcal M}$ of equivalence classes of stable noded Riemann surfaces with ordered marked points.
 It can be obtained from the above construction by admitting only biholomorphic isomorphisms preserving the order of the marked points.
-The associated space $\overline{\mathcal M}_{g,k}$ is the classical Deligne-Mumford space of equivalence classes of stable Riemann surfaces of arithmetic genus $g$ and $k$ ordered marked points. \end{remark}
+The associated space $\overline{\mathcal M}_{g,m}$ is the classical Deligne-Mumford space of equivalence classes of stable Riemann surfaces of arithmetic genus $g$ and $m$ ordered marked points. \end{remark}

-In the previous discussion we have described a version of the classical DM-theory.
-If we study maps on the Riemann surfaces we are forced to choose a different gluing profile.
+In the previous discussion we have described a version of the classical DM-theory {assuming that the gluing profile is the logarithmic gluing profile}.
+However, if we study maps on the Riemann surfaces we are forced to choose a different gluing profile.
 This is a priori not obvious but follows from rather subtle analytical considerations.
 The modification is carried out in \cite{HWZ-DM} and is as follows.
 For every family $(a,v)\mapsto \alpha_{(a,v)}$ we replace the logarithmic gluing profile by the exponential gluing profile.
 Therefore, we consider the family

 of stable noded Riemann surfaces parametrized by the gluing parameters $\wt{a}=(\wt{a}_1,\ldots ,\wt{a}_k)$ for the exponential gluing profile which are related to the gluing parameters $a=(a_1,\ldots, a_k)$ belonging to the logarithmic gluing profile by the following formula.
 If $a_i=0$ then $\wt{a}_i=0$.
 If $a_i\neq 0$, we set $a_i=|a_i|\cdot e^{-2\pi i\vartheta}$ and define ${\wt{a}}_i$ by ${\wt{a}}_i=|{\wt{a}}_i|\cdot e^{-2\pi i\vartheta}$ where